-I've more than one pension record.
+I have multiple records.
 Do I have to take all my benefits at the same time?

 No. Depending on the dates of membership of your other pension records, the benefits may have different normal pension ages.
-We'll write to you at the normal pension age of each employment with details about that pension payment.
+We'll write to you at the normal pension age of each employment record with details about that pension payment.